ibm-cloud-docs/FileStorage/index.md

 File Storage brings best-in-class levels of durability and availability with an unmatched feature set and is built using industry standards and best practices, and designed to protect the integrity of the data and maintain availability through maintenance events and unplanned failures while providing a consistent performance baseline.

-Take advantage of the following core features of Block Storage:
+Take advantage of the following core features of File Storage:

 - **Consistent performance baseline**
    - Provided through the allocation of protocol-level input/output operations per second (IOPS) to individual volumes